-The purpose of the methodology described in this report is to assist the Commission's in determining the value of that compensation.
+The purpose of the methodology described in this report is to assist the Commission in determining the value of the retailer payment.
 This task arises from s.35A of the Act, which provides that:

-(1) The C The Commission may make a determination under the Essential Servic Services Commission Act 2002 regulating prices, conditions relating to pric es and price-fixing factors for (ba) the feeding-in of electricity into a distribution network under Division 3AB;
+- (1) The Commission may make a determination under the Essential Services Commission Act 2002 regulating prices, conditions relating to prices and price-fixing factors for-... - (ba) the feeding-in of electricity into a distribution network under Division 3AB;